fkbenjamin/BlockChainIntro/README.md

 That system is really fair.
 The more complex a smart contract is, the more you have to pay for it to be executed.

+# Proof of Work vs. Proof of Stake
+So earlier I explained to you that Ethereum currently uses *PoW* to make sure miners do their job right and don't cheat.
+But the system of *PoW* has a lot of problems.
+First of all it is really bad for the environment.
+The computations made to find the right nonces are completly useless after they are done.
+And still they take a lot of computing power and thereby electricy to produce.
+I couldn't find a better source right now, but [vice](https://motherboard.vice.com/en_us/article/d3zn9a/ethereum-mining-transaction-electricity-consumption-bitcoin) claims that Ethereum currently consumes as much electricity as the country of Cyprus.